 In my garden I use no chemicals, pellets, or sprays.
-I develop healthy soil through composting and mulching and planting to attract the beneficial insects that hunt the bad bugs.
-Gardeners know to live with bugs and accept them for the value they add.
+I develop healthy soil through composting, mulching, and planting to attract the beneficial insects that hunt the bad bugs.
+Gardeners know to live with bugs and accept them for the value that they add.
 If they don’t add value, and attack our plants and our bodies, well, then they are dead to us (literally).
 Please join me for this round-up of projects to rid your garden and home of pests, organically!

 To me, having an organic garden means I accept some bugs that I don’t want.
 Like the ants who farm aphids on my broad beans and the yellow jackets who pester me at mealtime (because they gobble up those aphids.
 Ha!
 Take that, ants!).
 I embrace spiders (not literally).
 Spiders eat mosquitoes and I really, really hate mosquitoes.
 I’m one of those people who those little blood-suckers LOVE.
 And also one of those people whose mosquito bites swell into big, pink, goose eggs that drive me utterly insane.
 My first line of defense against mosquitoes are these inexpensive but very effective citronella CANdles.